commercialhaskell/stack/doc/commands/config_command.md

   build-files              Generate (when applicable) a Cabal file from a
-                           package description in the Hpack format and/or a lock file for Stack's project-level configuration. env                      Print environment variables for use in a shell. set                      Set a key in a configuration file to value.
+                           package description in the Hpack format and/or a lock file for Stack's project-level configuration. compiler-tools-bin       Create (when applicable) the compiler tools directory for the specified compiler version (implies 'config build-files'). env                      Print environment variables for use in a shell. set                      Set a key in a configuration file to value.
 ~~~